esurovtsev/takeaway-game/README.md

 events.

 ## Dictionary
-Here are some entities, terms, and their meaning highly used across the application.
+Here are some entities, terms and their meaning highly used across the application.

 - **Game** - a process of passing and transforming *Result* between two players until *Result* becomes 1.
 In this case *Game* finishes and the *Player* who reached 1 considered as a winning player.